 Where to eat montanere?
 As always the addresses are plentiful, but if you want a good starting point try la Cantina del Gallo Antica Pizzeria e Trattoria, via A.Telesino, 21, Naples

-They are small but taty fried morsels that can have fish inside (often anchovies or fish) or vegetables such as zucchini flowers.
-They are good on their own or put in the mix together with other types of fried food.
+They are small but tasty fried morsels that can have fish inside (often anchovies or fish) or vegetables such as zucchini flowers.
+They are good on their own or put in the mix together with other Naples fried street food.

 Photo: © Wikipedia

 The pasta frittata is another famous street food in Campania, and it's not for those watching their waistline.
 And the thing that you might be surprised to know is that the pasta frittata is generally eaten as an appetiser, before sinking your teeth into a soft pizza.